-- (1) notify law enforcement and receive assistance from campus authorities in making the notification; and, - (2) obtain a protective order, apply for a temporary restraining order or seek enforcement of an existing order.
-Such orders include: - Y standing criminal protective orders; - Y protective orders issued in cases of stalking, harassment, sexual assault, or risk of injury to or impairing the morals of a child; - Y temporary restraining orders or protective orders prohibiting the harassment of a witness; - Y family violence protective orders.
+- (1) notify law enforcement and receive assistance from campus authorities in making the notification; and, - obtain a protective order, apply for a temporary restraining order or seek enforcement of an existing order.
+Such orders include: - standing criminal protective orders; - protective orders issued in cases of stalking, harassment, sexual assault, or risk of injury to or impairing the morals of a child; - temporary restraining orders or protective orders prohibiting the harassment of witness; - family violence protective orders.